axeljoh/spacetyckiting/server/DETAILS.md

     ```

 * `Bot`
-    In general if bot message is about an enemy bot, both current hitpoints and positions is omitted.
+    In general if a bot message is about an enemy bot, both current hitpoints and positions is omitted.

     ```json
         {